Sagarshivalingappaathani/Cyber-Threat-Detection/README.md

 ### 5. Handling Class Imbalance
 - **Synthetic Minority Over-sampling Technique (SMOTE):**
-  Balanced the dataset by generating synthetic samples for the minority class, ensuring the model doesn’t get biased toward the majority class.
+  Balanced the dataset by generating synthetic samples for the minority class, ensuring the model doesn't get biased toward the majority class.

 This feature engineering pipeline significantly enhances the quality and balance of the dataset, making it well-suited for building robust and accurate machine learning models.